 These days, everywhere you look you can see advanced technology at work: supermarkets in various countries now have automated check-out counters that let shoppers pay for their purchased goods without the aid of a person behind a cash register.
-Just recently, Amazon announced its plan to use flying drones capable of delivering packages, thus eliminating the need for couriers, which my attorney at gwinnett bankruptcy attorney doesn’t particularly like.
+Just recently, Amazon announced its plan to use flying drones capable of delivering packages, thus eliminating the need for couriers, which my friend at Roswell Roofing Company doesn’t particularly like.
 Google, Audi and BMW have developed driverless cars while travel Web portals such as Expedia enable travelers to book flights and accommodations on their own without the help of an agent.

 Because of these modern wonders, some analysts are now seeing technology as being partly responsible for the rising unemployment.
 According to a 2012 report conducted by the US-based National Bureau of Economic Research, workers who have lost their jobs because of automation or computerization found it difficult to find another work in a similar field.